 The dSPACE tool chain supports the development, generation, and testing of virtual ECUs based on classic AUTOSAR.

 The AUTOSAR Classic Platform standard focuses on ECU software architectures for deeply embedded systems.
 The ECU software is statically configured for a specific hardware platform, requiring a minimum computing power.

 In ECU software based on AUTOSAR Classic Platform, the software functions are implemented as software components (SWCs) that are connected to the basic software components for hardware-oriented tasks via the runtime environment (RTE).
 The RTE enables the reuse of previously developed and tested SWCs across vehicle projects and variants, which improves the software quality from the start.
 Data exchange between ECUs is optimized for signal-based communication, e.g., via typical automotive bus systems such as CAN or FlexRay.

-As a de-facto standard for automotive E/E architectures, AUTOSAR contains specifications for communication interfaces between application functions and basic system functions.
-These specifications support the separate development of different functions as software components (SWC).
-They simplify the tasks of combining functions to make one electronic control unit (ECU) and of integrating multiple ECUs.
-Exchanging and reusing software components is also easier, as functions that were already checked can be used again, which in turn reduces the development and testing effort.
+The AUTOSAR Classic Platform standard contains specifications for interfaces between application functions and basic software modules.
+These specifications support separately developing various functions as software components.
+They simplify the tasks of combining functions to create one ECU and integrating multiple ECUs.
+Exchanging and reusing software components is also easier, because functions that were already validated can be used again.
+This in turn reduces the development and testing effort.